next example

 Ensemble Support Vector Regression

 SVR uses a library of reference surfaces and unmixes image pixel spectra into fractions of those references.
-Library spectra are selected from heterogeneous areas in the Landsat images.
-We select 10 reference spectra for each of the 4 classes and 5 years.

 Using a total of 200 reference spectra, we compute 1200 training sets of artificial mixtures in steps of 20%.
-Those help to determine gradual surface information using a regression algorithm.
-This is the input to our SVR model.

 Hover over a surface mixture visualize spectral mixing in the chart to the left.